mmeoak240/udemy_comps/README.md

 id: 1,
 label: "Can I use React on a project?",
 content:
-"You can use react on any project you want.You can use react on any project you want.You can use react on any project you want.You can use react on any project you want. ", },
+"You can use react on any project you want.
+You can use React on any project you want.
+You can use React on any project you want.
+You can use React on any project you want. ", },
 {
 id: 2,
 label: "What day is it?",
 content:
-"You can use react on any project you want.You can use react on any project you want.You can use react on any project you want.You can use react on any project you want.", }
+"You can use react on any project you want.
+You can use React on any project you want.
+You can use React on any project you want.
+You can use react on any project you want.", }
 ]

 ```